zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-21-economics.md

 This framework shows the compounded effect of technical debt, where extra operating costs increase overall costs, and instability and downtime further reduce profit.

+Taken together, the ROI metaphor, the options metaphor, and the communication frameworks in this chapter offer architects a more practical way to discuss value.
+They do not eliminate uncertainty, but they make trade-offs easier to explain and decisions easier to align around.
+That is the larger connection to Grounded Architecture: better architecture is not only about making better systems, but also about making better economic choices under real organizational constraints.

 ## To Probe Further

 * [Architecture: Selling Options](https://architectelevator.com/architecture/architecture-options/), by Gregor Hohpe, 2016